replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/01-intro/assignment.md

   * You will be ready to use KOTS's support bundle feature to diagnose first-line issues in end-user environments
   * You will reduce escalations and expedite time to remediate for such issues

-The environment is already configured for an "existing cluster" installation.
+The environment is already configured for an *existing cluster* installation.
 Check that the Kubernetes environment is running and that `kubectl` is configured correctly by running `kubectl get nodes` in the terminal.

 Press **Next** when you're ready to begin.